Anybody can be rejected. Social rejection can happen in any situation.

 Many go all out to join a peer group or aspire to be in the fold of certain causes.

 They crave that social acceptance for reasons best known to them.

 Your low self-esteem could be the reason.

-Or your unfounded curiosity could also a reason.
+Or your unfounded curiosity could also be a reason.

-It could also be due to share ignorance.
+It could also be due to sheer ignorance.

 You don’t have all the facts and not observant enough of the other person or people.

 You desire to be lifted up by certain individuals.
 You scramble for your phone to have selfies taken with them.
 Yet their smile – thereafter — is very, very fake.